-At The Recovery Village Palm Beach, we want to ensure that anyone who needs addiction treatment can access high-quality rehab — whether or not they have insurance.
+At The Recovery Village Palm Beach at Baptist Health, we want to ensure that anyone who needs addiction treatment can access high-quality rehab — whether or not they have insurance.
 We know that paying for rehab can seem overwhelming, but this short-term cost is an investment in your future.

 Verify Your Insurance Online